 The Under an Arctic Sky series is the baby of the family.
 It’s newest and it has the least books.
 It has existed for a while though, under different names.
 The original version of this series came to me in 2009 as I watched a documentary about polar bears on Svalbard.
 14 days later I had a novella fully written.
 Except for the names, not much is the same as it was back in 2009.
 The series has evolved and so has the characters.

-Arctic Heat is the story of the turbulent relationship between Varg and Jonathan.
+Arctic Heat, Arctic Meltdown and Arctic Tides follows the turbulent relationship between Varg and Jonathan.
 Originally, theirs was the second book in the series, but after my rewrite, they’re now first and the most important couple.
 I do love to write these two.
 They have the most turbulent relationship of all my couples and it’s quite interesting.

 Arctic Adventures is a short novella, narrated by Andreas.
 (This is a different Andreas than the one from the More Than Words, mind.)
 This was the book that was originally first in the series.
 But when I rewrote everything, it didn’t fit in like that.
 So now it’s a companion novella to Arctic Heat, taking place after the first part of that novel.
 This is one couple where everything changed from the original.
 Andreas was an alcoholic in that one.
 In here he lives and breathes for his job as an arctic guide.
 The alcoholism plot didn’t fit in here and it didn’t fit with him as a character.
 Nor does he have a sister as he did originally.
 I debated trying to write more, to get this novella to become a novel so it can be an official book 2 instead of a companion novella, but… I’ve messed with these books enough.
 Enough is enough, right, and I’m putting an end here.
 It’s done.
 It’s a novella.
 It’s book 1.5.
 I cannot keep ‘improving’ my books.
 I need to let them go and move on.